 (hereinafter referred to as “LGC”)

-MFI and LGC herein referred to as the “Party” separately and the “Parties” collectively.
+DCL and LGC herein referred to as the “Party” separately and the “Parties” collectively.

 WHEREAS:

-MFI is a form of credit institutions duly established and operating in accordance with the laws of Vietnam under the Establishment and operation license of microfinance institution issued by the State Bank of Vietnam.
+DCL is a form of credit institutions duly established and operating in accordance with the laws of the Republic of the Union of Myanmar under the Establishment and operation license of microfinance institution issued by the Myanmar Micro Finance Supervisory Board.

-LGC is a one-member limited liability company engaging in finance consultancy service with 100% foreign investment capital duly established and operating in accordance with the laws of Vietnam under the Investment Certificate issued by the Department of Planning and Investment.
+LGC is a one-member limited liability company engaging in finance consultancy service with 100% foreign investment capital duly established and operating in accordance with the laws of the Republic of the Union of Myanmar under the Company Certificate issued by the Directorate of Investment and Company Administration.

-MFI and LGC are desirous to co-operate with each other in order to assist MFI’s customers in approaching and using microloans effectively.
+DCL and LGC are desirous to co-operate with each other in order to assist DCL’s customers in approaching and using microloans effectively.

 The Parties agree to enter into this Agreement in order to set forth the specific terms and conditions of the business co-operation above.